 - I like having vegetables in smoothies

 - buying in bulk was cheaper (by 50%) than buying at the grocery store

 You could mix/match flavors by choosing various flavored pre-blended smoothies or juices.
-For example, mango would be great with mashed banana and strawberries, and carrot would be good with applesauce.
+For example, pre-blended mango would be great with mashed banana and strawberries, and pre-blended carrot would be good with applesauce.

 The only catch with buying pre-blended is making sure there isn’t anything wacky in the ingredients.
 You’re likely to run into added sugar, emulsifiers (i.e. soy lecithin), preservatives and “natural flavors” or “natural colors.”
 Look for ones that say pure fruit, 100% fruit or something similar.
 In the end, always read the label!

-If you don’t want to buy pre-blended produce, you could befriend a neighbor and borrow their blender.
+- Borrow a friend’s blender.
 If you do this, take enough produce to make a massive batch of puree.
 Pour the puree into an ice cube tray and freeze.
 Then thaw 4-6 cubes overnight in the fridge to make a smoothie in the morning.
 (Remember that you won’t be able to blend up the cubes, so thawing is important.)